syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/Accordion/Expand-multiple-content.md

 description: expand multiple content
 platform: mobileaspnetmvc
 control: Accordion
-keywords:accordion
+keywords:accordion,expand,collpase
 documentation: ug
 ---

 # Expand multiple content

-EnableMultipleOpen property is used to display or expand more than one item at a time.
-The index of the items to be expanded can be specified by using SelectedItems property as an array.
+"EnableMultipleOpen" property is used to display or expand more than one item at a time.
+The index of the items to be expanded can be specified by using "SelectedItems" property as an array.